Circadiaware/ZIM-templates/README.md

 =============================================================

 ## Description
-Template to export your [Zim wiki](http://www.zim-wiki.org/) notebook as a website with mobile theme.
-See the [Zim manual](http://zim-wiki.org/manual/Help/Export.html) for more information on exporting your notebook.
+Template to export your [Zim wiki](http://www.zim-wiki.org/) notebook as a website with a design that automatically resizes on mobile.
+It has an automatic Table Of Content generated from the titles levels, and adds links anchors to each section and subsection, so that it is easy to share a link to a specific section.

 The template uses jquery and jquerymobile to create responsive webpages with an index and a table of contents in a side panel.
 It is a mobile-first design which however also looks good on your desktop.
 The template offers some pointers in the sourcecode to customize the design to fit the users need.

+See the [Zim manual](http://zim-wiki.org/manual/Help/Export.html) for more information on how to export your notebook.

 ## Version
 This template works with Zim 0.67 and maybe also with 0.61.